 Here are a few ways that Cardinal Gibbons uses Vivi today:

 Classrooms: All classrooms have Vivi and new classrooms have multiple displays, allowing teachers to combine screens for surroud display, or enable students to work in small groups on different displays.
 Students are equipped with individual devices, so they can work independently while the teacher works with other students.
 Every student is expected to be ready to share and collaborate.
-Nancy Barkin, Assistant Head of School for Academics and an English teacher, shared how Vivi is enhancing student engagement with instructional content, “My students will never raise their hand, but all of them with share their work on the screen.”
+Nancy Barkin, Assistant Head of School for Academics and an English teacher, shared how Vivi is enhancing student engagement with instructional content, “My students will never raise their hand, but all of them will share their work on the screen.”

 Digital Signage: Cardinal Gibbons uses Vivi for campus communication in community spaces around campus to display information about upcoming student events, club and student group meetings, school calendars, and other helpful reminders.